RodAzcue/numericalMethods/readme.md

 ### Documentation for Numerical Methods Code

 >>The documentation was written by AI,
->>the code is complately coded by ROdrigo Azcué
+>>the code is complately coded by Rodrigo Azcué

 ---